wtnwin111/interview/src/com/interview/flag/README.md

                 {user_id, JSONList}
                 for millions of users, use distributed cache to do, using consistent hashing method to partition to multiple server based on user_id.

-14. Give Object oriented design for the snake game (that was in old nokia phones) .
-    Only class and diagram was needed, no code/implementation. it should have extensibility to accomodate different types of fruits, (eg one gives + 5 len + 10 pts) it should be scalable to diff platforms.

-        Answer:
-        Basic Objects:
-            Fruit(score, image),
-            Cell(x, y), Matrix(length, wide, isFruit(x, y)),
-            Snake(length, Cell[], eat(), move(direction), isDead())
-            Display(draw(matrix), draw(snake), draw(fruit))
-            Game(Fruit[], Matrix, Snake, Display)

-15. Give an architecture diagram with all entities and relationships of a multi user wysiwyg editor. basically a web interface to multiple authors who can edit and store their docs.
+14. Give an architecture diagram with all entities and relationships of a multi user wysiwyg editor. basically a web interface to multiple authors who can edit and store their docs.
     Multiple ppl should be able to save it at once. also ownership should be present for documents.